Julie-Montague/loan-approval/README.md

 ## 2. Objectives
-The objectives of this project are to:
+The objectives of this project were to:
   1. Understand the structure and quality of the loan approval dataset.
   2. Analyze applicant, financial, credit history, and loan-related variables.
   3. Prepare the dataset for machine learning through cleaning, encoding, and transformation.